France recalls ambassadors to US, Australia over sub deal

 French officials then decided to reach out to the U.S. administration “to ask what was going on,” he said.
 He added that discussions with Washington took place just two to three hours before Biden’s public announcement.

-French Foreign Minister Jean-Yves Le Drian on Thursday expressed “total incomprehension” at the move and criticized both Australia and the U.S.
+Le Drian on Thursday expressed “total incomprehension” at the move and criticized both Australia and the U.S.

 “It was really a stab in the back.
 We built a relationship of trust with Australia, and this trust was betrayed,” he said.
 “This is not done between allies.”